youngbryanyu/fudstops/README.md

 ### Cloning the repository
 - Run `git clone https://github.com/yyu2002/fudstops.git` in your desired directory.
-- Optional: Run `npm install yarn` to install yarn as the package manager
+- Run `npm install yarn` to install yarn as the package manager.

 ## Running the Application

-### Starting the back end
+### Starting the backend

 Before starting the frontend, run `yarn` in the `/backend` to install any missing dependencies.